manvirag/tech_learning_tinkering/golang/hld/problems/news_feed/readme.md

 1. In practice a hybrid approach is used.
 For users who have many friends a pull method is used while for other users a push method is used.
 This distributes the load evenly.
 2. The Fanout service, first fetched the friend IDs from a graph database like neo4J.
 The friend info is retrieved from the user cache if available in cache or from user database.
 We can use Least Frequently used method for updating our cache.
 A cache like Reddis can be used here.
-3. The fanout service fetches data from from the message queue and stores news feed in a news feed cache like reddish.
+3. The fanout service fetches data from the message queue and stores news feed in a news feed cache like reddish.
 WIth <post_id, user_id> in the mapping table

 ### Final Design:

 We have mainly three internal services :

 - Post Service : Publish Post